 NJfossils.com

 The teeth of the crow sharks vary in shape more than any other species present here.
 Their teeth are flattened and normally have a greater width than length (in laterals).
-Crow shark teeth are also the only serrated type of shark tooth found here.
+Crow shark teeth are also the only serrated type of shark tooth found here other than Pseudocorax.
 The ratio between tooth length and width gets smaller as you go further back into their mouth.
-They don’t really have an “anterior position,” “lateral position,” or “posterior position,” such as in Scapanorhynchus teeth.
+They sort of don’t have an “anterior tooth” or “lateral position” or “posterior position”, such as in Scapanorhynchus teeth.
 It is just the tooth angle along with a couple other features that change.
-Anterior teeth have more of a straight shape, and posteriors are more distally curved.
-The two types of Squalicorax teeth present are S. pristodontus and S. kaupi.
-S. pristodontus teeth are larger on average and have a wider angle in the notch on the distal part of the tooth.
-S. kaupi teeth sometimes possess small foramina on the labial side of the root.
-S. pristodontus had fewer variations in tooth shape; this likely has to do with the fact that it had fewer teeth in its jaws than S. kaupi.
-S. kaupi had a slightly smaller body size, but S. kaupi teeth are not smaller solely because of that reason; its jaws were only slightly smaller than that of S. pristodontus, but it had smaller teeth also because it had a higher tooth count.
-Both species have simplex serrations.
-S. kaupi had symphyseal teeth.
-The anteriormost teeth of S. kaupi resemble its symphyseal teeth.
-The symphyseals are rare and were likely disappearing from its dentition.
-Since their symphyseal teeth are rare, it is likely that not every S. kaupi individual had a symphyseal tooth file in their mouth.
-The symphyseal teeth are rather strange in appearance.
-They have a much narrower root (which has one root lobe, unlike other tooth positions which are bilobate) than the usual crow teeth.
-S. pristodontus likely did not have a symphyseal tooth file.
+Anterior teeth have more of a straight shape, and posteriors are more curved distally.
+Crow teeth also sometimes possess small foramina on the labial side of the root.
+They have a cutting type of dentition.

 Anterior Teeth